tuzig/www.tuzig.com/content/pages/home.md

 Tuzig Limited is Benny Daon's commercial avatar and the channel through which I sell my services.
-I provide web and mobile development services for both non-profit and for-profit organizations.
+I provide web and mobile development services for agile projects and I prefer to work for non-profits.

 > "I've known Benny for over 20 years and he is one of the best coders
 > out there.
 He groks the coding craft and the agile development process.